jdlph/Path4GMNS/README.md

 $ brew install libomp
 ```

-### *Perform Multimodal Accessibility Evaluation*
+### Perform Multimodal Accessibility Evaluation

 The current implemenation under v0.7.0a1 supprts accessibility evaluations for the following three modes.
 More modes will be added in the future to accommodate the full set of allowed uses for links as specified by GMNS.
+Note that you can restrict the allowed uses (modes) on each link by adding a field of "allowed_uses" to link.csv following the example [here](https://github.com/zephyr-data-specs/GMNS/blob/master/Small_Network_Examples/Cambridge_v090/link.csv).
+Othewise, links are open to all modes.

       1. passenger (i.e., auto)
       2. bike